What is Community Action Duluth?

 What should I wear to the tax site?

 Casual dress is fine.
 Please be respectful of the clients, other volunteers and the agency.
 Remember you represent Community Action Duluth to the public, including clients and volunteers.
-We also provide an official long-sleeved cotton T-shirt.
+We also provide anan official long or short-sleeved cotton T-shirt.

 Does Community Action Duluth file client returns?